lsst-sqre/sqr-041/index.rst

 - Automate upgrade and redeployment of NGINX ingress services on a regular schedule.
   Both web servers and TLS libraries are common sources of vulnerabilities.
-- Automate or create a routine process for patching the operating system of Kuberntes nodes.
+- Automate or create a routine process for patching the operating system of Kubernetes nodes.
 - Automate or create a routine process for applying pending Kubernetes controller and node upgrades.
 - Automate or create a routine process for updating the base Docker image and other installed third-party software packages on which Science Platform services are built.
 - Create a routine process or, preferably, automation to upgrade and redeploy Internet-facing services to pick up all security patches.